raulmarinperez/wdtcs/README.md

 - **Zoom in and out the map -** zoom out to cover more area and display ships available.
 - **Get ship's info -** click markers to retrieve information from ships.
 - **Get ship's cargo -** click ship's name from the left panel to get ship's cargo.
-This info will be displayed in the right panel.
+This info is displayed in the right panel.
 - **Filter ships by content/cargo -** provide the cargo type you want to filter by.
 More than one cargo type can be specified by separating them by commas (it will perform an OR query).
-If, for some reason ;), you want to know which ships are carrying out Gold and Uranium, just type `Gold,Uranium` in the contents text box.
+If, for some reason ;), you want to know which ships are carrying out Gold or Uranium (or both), just type `Gold,Uranium` in the contents text box.
 - **Filter ships by sea -** choose the sea that will filter the ships within the map.
 At the moment only North Atlantic and Caribbean sea display ships.
 - **Filter ships by sea and content/cargo -** just use the two previous filtering options at a time.